-ISIS Fighters Headed Back To Terrorize Their Home Countries After Islamic State Defeats In Middle East
+ISIS Fighters Headed Back To Terrorize Their Home Countries After Islamic State Defeat In Middle East

 “The expectation is that many of these ‘holy warriors’ will survive, departing for their home countries to wreak murderous havoc,” Kelly said Tuesday during a speech.

-But even though the threat of the returning Islamic State extremists is global, people like Gen. Nagata has noted that the responsibility for containing the terrorism problem is local.
+But even though the threat of the returning Islamic State extremists is global, people like Gen. Nagata have noted that the responsibility for containing the terrorism problem is local.

 “We’ve had to adapt our thinking about the fact, unfortunately,” he said, “that the very welcome defeat of ISIS’ armylike capabilities in Iraq and Syria will not bring an end to the global terrorist attack threat that ISIS poses, including by the utilization of foreign fighters.
 Particularly if they return to their country, we’re relying on their judicial system.”

 The war against ISIS in Iraq has seen the territory controlled by the Islamic State dwindle to less than seven percent of the country, according to Newsweek, down from roughly 40 percent that was controlled at the height of the Islamic State’s power in late 2014.
 The fight to retake Mosul, Iraq’s second largest city, is now a house-to-house, block-to-block affair.
-Raqqa, ISIS’ capital in Syria, is besieged by the Syrian army.
+Raqqa, ISIS’s capital in Syria, is besieged by the Syrian army.

 In recent weeks, those fighting what could very well be a rising tide of ISIS extremists returning to cause havoc in their homelands have been faced with another worrisome prospect.
-Iraqi vice president Ayad Allawi warned Monday, according to Reuters, that he had received intelligence that indicates that the Islamic State and al Qaeda might now have reconciled their differences (ISIS began as a splinter group of al Qaeda over a decade ago) to the point of cooperating and coordinating in the future.
+Iraqi vice president Ayad Allawi warned Monday, according to Reuters, that he had received intelligence that indicates that the Islamic State and al Qaeda might now have reconciled their differences.
+ISIS began as a splinter group of al Qaeda over a decade ago, and this reconciliation to the point of cooperating and coordinating in the future could be troublesome.

 [Featured Image by Mikko Lemola/Shutterstock]